Shaun Tacey

 Shaun James Tacey (born 27 November 1974) is a former motorcycle speedway rider from England.

 Speedway career

 Tacey reached the final of the British Speedway Championship on two occasions in 1999 and 2000.

-After beginning his career with Ipswich Witches, he rode in the top tier of British Speedway from 1992 to 2008, riding for various clubs.
+After beginning his career with Ipswich Witches, Tacey rode in the top tier of British Speedway from 1992 to 2008, riding for various clubs.

-Tacey rode with Workington Comets during the 2005 Premier League speedway season.
+Tacey was signed by King's Lynn Stars for the 2004 Premier League speedway season, replacing Czech rider Jan Jaroš.
+The following season, Tacey rode with Workington Comets during the 2005 Premier League speedway season.
 In 2006, he joined Mildenhall Fen Tigers and rode for them for two years.
 He was made club captain during his time with the Fen Tigers.